Supercross TV times, schedule, info for Houston Round 1 - NBC Sports

 BROADCAST/STREAMING SCHEDULE: TV coverage of Round 1 will begin Saturday at 6 p.m.
 ET on NBCSN.
 The event also will be streamed on NBCSports.com and the NBC Sports App.

 Exclusive streaming coverage formerly on NBC Sports Gold’s Supercross and Pro Motocross Pass also has moved in 2021 to Peacock Premium, which is available for $4.99 per month.
 The Supercross and Pro Motocross packages will have live coverage of all Supercross heats, qualifiers and races and Pro Motocross main practice, qualifers and motos.
-On-demand replays are available without commercial interruption.
+On-demand replays (including the full 2020 season, which was added this week) are available without commercial interruption.

 An encore presentation of the NBC Supercross season preview special will air this Saturday at 3 p.m.
 ET on NBC

-ENTRY LISTS: Click here for the 50 riders entered in the 450 division l Click here for the 42 riders in 250
+ENTRY LISTS: Click here for who is racing in the 450 and 250 divisions at Houston

 EVENT SCHEDULE: